 Whether your dental emergency is due to a sudden injury or a longstanding dental problem that suddenly announces its presence, the best thing to do is seek professional help right away.
 Our team will leap into action to relieve your pain and repair the damage to your oral health as soon as possible.
-Even before your emergency appointment, however, there may be a few steps you can take to care for yourself:
+Here is generally what you can expect when you call us with a dental emergency:

 There are many different kinds of dental emergencies.
 Logically, then, there is no fixed price for urgent dental care.
 One patient may need nothing more than a prescription to feel better, while another may require root canal therapy and a crown.
-When you come to us for treatment, we will be upfront about your treatment options and their associated costs.
+When you come to us for emergency dental care, we will be upfront about your treatment options and their associated costs.

 Some dental emergencies are inevitable.
 In many cases, however, such situations occur because an individual made a mistake that left their teeth vulnerable to damage.
 We want to help you avoid taking such missteps.
 On this page, you will discover some practical advice that you can apply every day in order to greatly reduce your risk of suffering from a dental emergency.
 If you have more questions, we invite you to reach out to our team.